NSU-FA20-CSE299-3/Group03/README.md

 <p><strong>INTRODUCTION</strong></p>
 <p align=”justify”>In this modern global economy e-commerce platforms are getting more and more popular.
 Because e-commerce offers better marketing opportunities, more convenient, reduces cost and can make anyone’s business global.
 Here store remains open all the time.
 Users can order anything anytime, and it also have maximum security of transaction.
 Through this platform anyone can easily keep in touch with their customers. </p>
+<p align = "justify">I am planning to make an android application which will have all the functionalities of a
+modern e-commerce platform.
+Here users will find their various types of products such as clothing, shoes, watch, computer/laptop, jewelry, vehicle etc. They will make their own account in this app and from their account they will be able to order these</p>

 <p align=”justify”><strong>FEATURES</strong></p>